Hendi48/Magicmida/README.md

 Magicmida can be built with the latest and second-to-latest versions of Delphi Community Edition.

+FreePascal/Lazarus is also supported as a build environment, but you'll be dealing with some broken icons in the GUI. x64 builds require a recent-ish FPC git commit.

 The BeaEngine object files are built from my [fork](https://github.com/Hendi48/beaengine) of BeaEngine 5.1.
 There's typically no reason to rebuild them.

 ## License